bngarren/checkmate.nvim/README.md

 ---@field todo_count_position checkmate.TodoCountPosition
 ---
 ---Formatter function for displaying the todo count indicator
----@field todo_count_formatter fun(completed: integer, total: integer)?: string
+---@field todo_count_formatter? fun(completed: integer, total: integer): string
 ---
 ---Whether to count child todo items recursively in the todo_count
 ---If true, all nested todo items will count towards the parent todo's count
 ---@field todo_count_recursive boolean
 ---
 ---Whether to register keymappings defined in each metadata definition.
-If set the false,
----metadata actions need to be called programatically or otherwise mapped manually
+---When false, default metadata keymaps are not created; you can still call require('checkmate').toggle_metadata() or bind keys manually.
 ---@field use_metadata_keymaps boolean
 ---
 ---Custom @tag(value) fields that can be toggled on todo items